AuDHD Symptoms: When ADHD and Autism Co-occurs

 Social Communication Challenges

-Example: Brian struggling with AuDHD interprets a classmate's playful nudge as aggression and reacts defensively.
-This led to a misunderstanding between classmates.
+Scenario: Brian, who also struggles with ADHD and autism, interprets a classmate’s playful nudge as aggression and reacts defensively, causing tension and a misunderstanding between them.

 Learning Disabilities

 Some individuals with AuDHD may also experience learning disabilities alongside their core symptoms.
-This might involve challenges with reading, writing, math, or processing information, requiring additional support and accommodations.
+Autistic children might have challenges with reading, writing, math, or processing information, requiring additional support and accommodations.

-Example: Alex demonstrates creativity in certain projects but struggles with reading and writing assignments, making it difficult for him to keep up with coursework.
+Scenario: Alex demonstrates exceptional creativity in hands-on projects but struggles with reading and writing assignments, which makes it challenging for him to keep up with his coursework.

 Anxiety Disorder